oauthstuff/draft-ietf-oauth-security-topics/A03_security-model.md

 (as described in (#Introduction)), to include new types of attackers and to define the attacker model more clearly.

-OAuth MUST ensure that the authorization of the resource owner (with a user agent) at the authorization server and the subsequent usage of the access token at the resource server is protected at least against the following attackers:
+The goal of this document is to ensure that the authorization of a resource owner (with a user agent) at an authorization server and the subsequent usage of the access token at a resource server is protected, as good as practically possible, at least against the following attackers:

-  * (A1) Web Attackers that can set up and operate an arbitrary number of network endpoints including browsers and servers (except for the concrete resource owner, authorization server, and resource server).
+  * (A1) Web Attackers that can set up and operate an arbitrary number of network endpoints (besides the "honest" ones) including browsers and servers.
 Web attackers may set up web sites that are visited by the resource owner, operate their own user agents, and participate in the protocol.

-    Web attackers may, in particular, operate OAuth clients that are registered at the authorization server, and operate their own authorization and resource servers that can be used (in parallel) by the resource owner and other resource owners.
+    Web attackers may, in particular, operate OAuth clients that are registered at the authorization server, and operate their own authorization and resource servers that can be used (in parallel to the "honest" ones) by the resource owner and other resource owners.

     It must also be assumed that web attackers can lure the user to open arbitrary attacker-chosen URIs at any time.
 In practice, this